Desert Caves and Caving

 Cave and karst systems are important because most of the nation's freshwater resources are groundwater, of which about 25% is located in cave and karst regions.
 Caves are also repositories of information on natural resources, human history and evolution, containing anthropologic, archaeologic, geologic, paleontologic and mineralogic resources.
 Many caves act as natural traps for flora and fauna, and species of now-extinct animals.
 Cave-dwelling organisms have specialized adaptations such as extreme longevity and enhanced sensory perceptions.

-The recently discovered Lechuguilla Cave in New Mexico's Carlsbad Caverns is providing insight into global warming from analysis of materials found there.
+Lechuguilla Cave, discovered in 1984, in New Mexico's Carlsbad Caverns is providing insight into global warming from analysis of materials found there.
 Other climate information has been acquired from pack rat middens in Grand Canyon caves that yielded pollen 4,000 years old.
 Regional paleoclimate records were derived from samples of travertine deposits in a submerged cave system in Death Valley National Park, California.
 And coring selected speleothems in Carlsbad Caverns, New Mexico provided data on paleomagnetics and paleoclimate conditions.

 The National Park Service (NPS) works in conjunction with the National Speleological Society (NCC) and Bat Conservation International (BCI) to secure assistance with inventories, surveys, monitoring, and exploration of caves and preservation of bat habitats.